CurtRod/SimpleEVSE-WiFi/README.md

 # SimpleEVSE-WiFi

 SimpleEVSE-WiFi brings WiFi functionality to your SimpleEVSE WB to control your Charging Station very easy.
-It uses an ESP8266 for communicate with SimpleEVSE WB via ModBus and offers a Webinterface to control it.
+It uses an ESP8266 to communicate with SimpleEVSE WB via ModBus (UART) and offers a web interface to control it.
 Optional there is a possibility to connect an impulse meter via S0 and an RC522 RFID reader to detect valid RFID tags.

+## Main Features

+* WiFi functionality (as an access point or as a WiFi client)
+* Activate and deactivate the Simple EVSE WB via a web interface, RFID tags or a button
+* Setting the charging current via the web interface
+* Displays the current charging power in kW (by impulses of the S0 counter, optional)
+* User management (RFID tags, optional)
+* Log of the last charging processes with output of the charged energy quantity, charging time and costs of the charging process (optionally which RFID tag the EVSE was enabled by and the user assigned to it)
+* Rudimentary settings (WiFi settings, password for web interface, maximum charging current, etc.)
+* Output of all important parameters of the SimpleEVSE WB (Modbus)

 ## Preview